luchermans/el-tako_home/PCT14_2json.md

 ![img/PCT14.png](img/PCT14.png)

-So for the first 5 entries below this becomes
+So for the first 5 entries this becomes

 `el-tako_home.json`
 ```